fastify/fast-json-stringify/README.md

 <a name="uglify"></a>
 #### Uglify
-If you want to squeeze a little bit more performance out of the serialisation, at the cost of readability in the generated code, you can pass `uglify: true` as an option.
+If you want to squeeze a little bit more performance out of the serialization at the cost of readability in the generated code, you can pass `uglify: true` as an option.
-Note that you have to manually install `uglify-es` in order for it to work.
+Note that you have to manually install `uglify-es` in order for this to work.
 Only version 3 is supported.
 Example:

 Note that if you are using Node 8.3.0 or newer, there are no performance gains from using Uglify.
 See https://www.nearform.com/blog/node-js-is-getting-a-new-v8-with-turbofan/